pso-bobthebot/dicsord/README.md

 ## Give credit to the creators

 The non self-modified commands are created by Team Zerber.
-The config files are made by another Replit user.
+The config files are made by a Replit user @TheDrone7

 ## Setup